 Apple Glasses design

-Being an accessory to the iPhone will definitely have implications on its form factor, too.
-They will not be as light as your Ray-Ban aviators, no, but they could be light enough to just be glasses and use them without a headpiece.
+Being an accessory to the iPhone will definitely has implications on the Apple Glass design.
+Though the glasses won't be lightweight as your Ray-Ban aviators, they could be light enough and comfortable enough to work as everyday glasses.

-There’s no known specs about the Apple Glasses yet, but we can speculate based on what we know about the current tech.
+There’s no known specs about the Apple Glass yet, but we can speculate based on what we know about the current tech.
+For example, it will at least have the same field of view (52-degrees) and resolution (47 ppi) as the Hololens 2.

-If Apple is aiming at making its glasses a true augmented reality solution — as opposed to a heads-up display that shows 2D floating notifications or maps, like Google Glass — it’s reasonable to expect the Apple Glasses to connect directly to the iPhone on a dedicated Wi-Fi connection.
+If Apple aims to create a true augmented reality solution — as opposed to a heads-up display that shows 2D floating notifications or maps, like Google Glass — it’s reasonable to expect the Apple Glasses to connect directly to the iPhone on a dedicated Wi-Fi connection.

-If the iPhone has to process all the video captured by the glasses’ cameras and send back the 3D imagery to the glasses at a very high frame per second rate (a bare minimum of 60Hz, with a 120Hz refresh being optimal, again like the Hololens 2), it will require a much higher bandwidth than what Bluetooth can provide.
-And going through a Wi-Fi router may introduce latency issues that may break the AR illusion.
+If the iPhone has to process all the video captured by the glasses’ cameras and send back the 3D imagery to the glasses at a very high frame per second rate (a bare minimum of 60Hz, with a 120Hz refresh being optimal), it will require a much higher bandwidth than what Bluetooth can provide.

 As for battery life, we can also expect a minimum of three hours if Apple wants to be competitive although we can assume that people will be more forgiving about this — especially if Apple provides with some kind of wireless charging glasses case that can extend its operative time through the day like with the Apple AirPods.